Logiqx/covid-stats/docs/nims-population/README.md

 ![img](img/pds-population.png)

-Note how this answer explicitly states "the Personal Demographic Service is not a population database" and lists several reasons why it contains 23 million people more than the population of England; including duplicate records, deceased patients and patients who have emigrated since 1991.
+Note how the PDS contains a record for every person who has ever registered for primary care services (i.e. registered with a GP) since 1991.
+The statement also says "the Personal Demographic Service is not a population database" and lists several reasons why it contains 23 million people more than the 50 million population of England; including duplicate records, deceased patients and patients who have emigrated.

-Basic information about the PDS and its role in the spine can be found in the document produced for the parliamentary select committee:
+Basic information about the PDS and its role in the spine can be found in the full document produced for the parliamentary select committee:

 - [Select Committee on Public Accounts - Minutes of Evidence](https://publications.parliament.uk/pa/cm200607/cmselect/cmpubacc/390/6062629.htm)
   - [Department of Health: The National Programme for IT in the NHS - Twentieth Report of Session 2006–07](https://publications.parliament.uk/pa/cm200607/cmselect/cmpubacc/390/390.pdf)